On DESI's DR2 exclusion of $\Lambda$CDM: The supernovae compilations

 \subsection{Pantheon+ versus Union3}

 In the Union3 analysis of \cite{Union3}, they note that they end up with higher uncertainties than Pantheon+, despite having a larger sample which contains nearly all of Pantheon+.
 They point to specific additional uncertainties they include which are responsible for this, most importantly intergalactic extinction and the redshift evolution of correlations with host-galaxy properties.
-This creates a case that the Pantheon+ uncertainties may have some systematic under-estimation.\footnote{Separately, \cite{Kim} has noted some inconsistency of priors in DESI's use of the Union3 likelihood in the DR1 release, but did not find significant impact.}
+This creates a case that the Pantheon+ uncertainties may have some systematic under-estimation.\footnote{Separately, \cite{Kim} has noted a difference between DESI's priors and those used to derive the Union3 spline-interpolated posterior distribution in the DESI DR1 release, but did not find significant impact.}

 Ironically though, since Pantheon+ is pulling DESI+CMB mildly {\em towards} $\Lambda$CDM, increasing their uncertainties is likely to have the effect of {\em increasing} the combined exclusion of $\Lambda$CDM towards the 3.1-sigma of DESI+CMB alone.